 The project manager has a dedicated team that follows the Scrum method, which involves iterating through sprints.
 This is done during the project phases where the bulk of the actual project work is completed, such during design, build, and test phases.
 The Scrum team grabs targeted backlog items for iterations of sprints.

 In parallel, the project manager, along with business analysts, directors, and other stakeholders are managing and executing non-sprint activities.
 They’re following standard processes they chose for the project, because they know exactly what needs to be done in project phases like initiate, plan, and project close.

-Assuming the project is not iterating using agile approaches during every phase, including the up front planning and backend closing, then the project is really using a hybrid approach.
+Assuming the project is not iterating using agile approaches during every phase, including the up front planning (as opposed to a more agile approach to planning, like planning poker) and backend closing, then the project is really using a hybrid approach.

 Introducing The Hybrid “Sandwich" Framework

 Hybrid projects combine the best of both worlds.
 Let’s take a look at the structure of a project and identify when we will be using waterfall versus agile methods.